hypochen/Battery-aging-modes-across-NMC/README.md

 All of the codes used in data processing and analysis can be found in  `code` folder.

-Use `openPouchSummary.py` to select the cells to serve as training data sets.

 Call the `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py` to process and analyze the battery data, including data grabbing and pre-processing, creation of a dataframe, data analysis, and plotting.
 * `Main_LLI_LAM_Classification.py` will classify cells into Li plating, SEI formation, and LAM_PE.
 * `Main_LAM_estimation.py` will do a regression to estimate %LAM_PE.

 The following is a library of codes that will be run by `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py`.

+* `openPouchSummary.py` selects the cells to serve as training data sets.

 * `fcnCBCdict.py` will grab cycle-by-cycle data for each cell in each pack.